 Richard Feynman believed that identifying knowledge gaps was essential for achieving a deep understanding.
 By acknowledging what you don’t know, you can take control of your own learning and focus on filling those gaps with reliable source materials, such as textbooks, articles, or online resources.
 This approach not only enhances your comprehension but also empowers you to communicate complex ideas more effectively.

 In the context of the Feynman Technique, identifying knowledge gaps is a deliberate and intentional process.
 It requires you to actively engage with the material, think critically, and take ownership of your learning journey.
-By doing so, you can develop a more comprehensive understanding of complex concepts and improve your ability to explain them to others.
+Following the method shows how the Feynman technique works, as learners internalize Albert Einstein’s principle of deep understanding through simplification.

 In the next section, we will explore how to simplify complex ideas and create clear explanations that can be easily understood by others.